seven1m/bible_parser/README.md

 ## Use

-You can get the World English Bible (WEB) in USFX format [here](http://ebible.org/web/).
-Unzip and put the usfx.xml file somewhere.
+You can get the a bible in XML format [here](https://github.com/seven1m/open-bibles).

 ```ruby
 require 'bible_xml'